Scholars in Residence Program

 HBI offers outstanding scholars, writers and artists the opportunity to be in residence at HBI at different points during the year.
 We also have an invitation-only Research Associate program to allow individuals whose work closely aligns with our mission to affiliate with HBI.

 The HBI Scholars in Residence Program is open to scholars working on any aspect of Jewish women’s and gender studies in order to devote time to their research.
-These residencies take place during the academic year and range from two months to a full semester.
+These residencies take place during the academic year (August 24, 2023 - May 2, 2024) and generally range from two months to a full semester.
 Applications for a full academic year will be considered.

 Applicants living outside the U.S. and those whose work has an international dimension are especially encouraged to apply.